 - Locate and then right-click the following registry subkeys.
 Click after you locate each subkey: DeleteHKEY_LOCAL_MACHINE\SOFTWARE\Microsoft \WindowsNT\ CurrentVersion\Winlogon\Notify\WgaLogon HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows \CurrentVersion\Uninstall\WgaNotify

 Besides having its share of critics, Microsoft has also inspired plenty of hackers who like to crack its security schemes.
 With a quick Web search, you can find plenty of hacks and cracks for automatically validating your version of Windows XP, whether it's legitimate or not.

-For even more information about Microsoft, software and computer technology, check out the links on the next page.
+For even more information about Microsoft, software and computer technology, check out the links below.